-Are you eager to upgrade your eating habits but don't know where to start?
-Here are my top ten habits to give both body and mind the nourishment they need to feel good – today, this spring, this year, and long after that.
+Are you interested in upgrading your eating habits but don't know where to start?
+Here are my top ten habits for giving both body and mind the nutrition they need to feel good – today, this spring, this year and long after that.

 1. Smoothies

-Smoothies are a simple way to increase your nutritional intake with both fresh ingredients and selected supplements such as organic protein, algae, or grass juice powder.
-They're quick to make and perfect as breakfast, a snack, or post-workout refueling.
-A tip is to chew when drinking your smoothie to activate enzymes in your mouth that help you absorb the nutrients.
+Smoothies are a simple way to increase your nutritional intake with both fresh ingredients and selected supplements like organic protein, algae or green juice powder.
+They're quick to make and perfect as breakfast, snacks or post-workout fuel.
+One tip is to chew when you drink your smoothie to activate enzymes in your mouth that help you absorb the nutrients.
 A good smoothie starts with a good blender.
-Our most popular option is Omniblend, which clearly gives you the most blender for your money in my opinion.
+Our most popular is the Omniblend which definitely gives you the best value for money if you ask me.

 2. Juice more!

-Drinking freshly pressed juice can be one of the best habits to incorporate into your daily routine.
+Drinking fresh-pressed juice can be one of the best habits you can have in your daily routine.
 You can make it yourself or buy fresh, cold-pressed juice at a juice bar or health food store near you.
-Vegetables are great for juicing because you can consume much more this way.
-Think about how much faster you can drink 500g of carrots or celery compared to the time it takes to chew them.
-Looking for a good juicer that cold-presses juice?
-Check it out here!
+Vegetables are great for juicing because you can get much more into your system that way.
+Think about how much faster you can drink 500g of carrots or celery compared to the time it takes to chew through them.
+There are many good juicing machines on the market that cold-press juice if you want to get started making your own juice at home.

 3. Make your own plant-based milk

-Homemade plant-based milk is affordable, simple, and nutritious.
-Just mix water with seeds, nuts, or rice/oats and strain it, and you'll have a nutritious drink that also works well as a base in smoothies, soups, or as an accompaniment to muesli.
-Some of our favorites are almond milk, hemp milk, chufa milk, and cashew milk.
-You only need a good blender and a nut milk bag to get started!
-You can find nut milk bags here.
+Homemade plant-based milk is cheap, simple and healthy.
+Just blend water with seeds, nuts or rice/oats and strain, and you have a nutritious drink that also works well as a base in smoothies, soups or as an accompaniment to muesli.
+Some of our favorites are almond milk, hemp milk, tiger nut milk and cashew milk.
+You just need a good blender and a nut milk bag to get started!
+You can find nut milk bags at specialty stores.

 4. Start sprouting

-Sprouts contain up to 30 times more nutrition per gram than their fully grown relatives.
-They're like a natural, living supplement with numerous health benefits.
-Growing your own sprouts is extremely cost-effective compared to buying them ready-made, but it naturally requires some time – especially if you're not in the habit yet.
-Our favorite sprouts right now are broccoli, sunflower, and radish.
-Which are your favorites?
-You can find sprouting seeds and equipment here.
+Sprouts contain up to 30 times as much nutrition per gram as their fully grown relatives.
+They're like a natural, living supplement with loads of health benefits.
+Growing your own sprouts is extremely cheap compared to buying ready-made ones, but it does require some time of course – especially if you're not used to it.
+Our favorite sprouts right now are broccoli, sunflower and radish.
+What are your favorites?
+You can find sprouting seeds and sprouting equipment at specialty health stores if you want to stock up and get started.

 5. Replace chips and candy with raw snacks

-A simple tip to enhance the quality of your food is to choose snacks made from nutritious ingredients.
+A simple tip for improving the quality of your food is to choose snacks made from healthy ingredients.
 For example, by replacing regular chocolate with raw chocolate or regular chips with raw chips.
-Both are easy and fun to make at home, but can of course also be purchased ready-made.
+Both of these are easy and fun to make at home, but are also available ready-made of course.
 Here's a fun recipe for raw chips:

-Kale Chips 2 liters of washed and shredded kale
+Kale Chips 2 liters washed and shredded kale

 2-4 tbsp olive oil